arjunr2/personal-website/docs/index.md

 <br/>
 ## News
+* *Oct 2022*: Invited talk: *Giving the Cloud an Edge with WebAssembly* at WASM Research Day (with Tianshu Huang)
-* *Aug 2020*: Started my PhD at Carnegie Mellon University!
+* *Aug 2021*: Started my PhD at Carnegie Mellon University!
-* *May 2020*: Graduated with a Bachelors degree from UT Austin :metal:
+* *May 2021*: Graduated with a Bachelors degree from UT Austin :metal:

 <br/>
 ## Contact